-Like Mr Bolland I started sailing in a Heron at Cookham on the River Thames with my Mum when I was 9, and loved it.
-Roll tacking and Gybing up the bank with the wind going round in circles was a great way to learn.
-At some point (my memory is faded) I became the Southern Area Junior champion.
-I also sailed a topper on the sea at Bosham where my Grandparents lived.
-Mine was fibreglass rather than a modern plastic one.
-I did a Nationals at Bognor and realised just how much fun waves were.
-That was followed by an OK (with wood mast and boom) and then one of those really modern Laser thingies.
-Did lots of club sailing and was lucky to race against Glyn Charles who also sailed at Bosham.
-He won the Laser Nationals at 18 and taught me a lot.
+Started sailing a Heron at Cookham Reach on the River Thames when I was 9 and loved it.
+Then sailed a topper on the sea at Bosham where my Grandparents lived.
+Mine was fibreglass, before polypropylene was invented.
+Did my first Nationals in the Topper at Bognor and realised just how much fun big waves were.
+That was followed by an OK (with wooden mast and boom) and then one of those modern Laser thingies.
+Did lots of club and youth racing with Glyn Charles who was close mate and taught me a lot.
+He won the Laser Nationals at 18.
 Went to Kingston Poly and got into team racing in Larks.
-Did some serious drinking and won the BPSA team racing Championships.
-BUSA was a separate event for clever folk at University.
-Came 12 in the Lark Nationals as a student and then started sailing Laser 2's with my girlfriend (now wife).
-Best place was 12th at the Laser 2 Worlds and 5th at the Nationals.
-Also raced Laser 5000's, RS600's & 700's and then found the 300 which is easily the best boat for harbour racing.
+Learnt to drink and won the BPSA team racing Championships.
+Came 12 in the Lark Nationals as a student and then started sailing Laser 2s with Lea (now wife).
+Managed a 12th at the Laser 2 Worlds (~200 boats) and 5th at the Nationals.
+Also raced Laser 5000s, RS600s & 700s and then moved on to the 300 in 2009.
+Easily the best boat so far.

 My Winning Tip